zephyrproject-rtos/zephyr/boards/arduino/arduino_opta/doc/index.rst

 Other hardware features are not yet supported on Zephyr porting.

-The default configuration per core can be found in the defconfig files:
+The default configuration per core can be found in the defconfig file:
-:zephyr_file:`boards/arduino/arduino_opta/arduino_opta_m4_defconfig`
+:zephyr_file:`boards/arduino/arduino_opta/arduino_opta_stm32h747xx_m4_defconfig`

 Pin Mapping
 ===========